giammirove/videogatherer/README.md

 If it still does not work .. well we tried folks.

+### TODO

+Fallback to other sources when the chosen one fails.

 ### Note

 This project is intended as proof of concept,